-Drug Name Dosing Regimen Dose Limit/ Maximum Dose more severe cases this dose may be repeated every 12 hours.
+Drug Name Dosing Regimen Dose Limit/ Maximum Dose Standard dose in clinical practice per the package insert is 3 to 4 mg/kg/day - in more severe cases this dose may be repeated every 12 hours.

-Therapeutic alternatives are listed as Brand name[®] (generic) when the drug is available by brand name only and generic (Brand name[®]) when the drug is available by both brand and generic.
+Therapeutic alternatives are listed as Brand name® (generic) when the drug is available by brand name only and generic (Brand name®) when the drug is available by both brand and generic.